Bartonkeys/ULSolutions/README.md

 # ULSolutions

-Coding challenge solution to allow users to calulate Factorials and FizzBuzz.
+Coding challenge solution to allow users to calculate Factorials and FizzBuzz.

 Leverages the following patterns and packages:
 - MediatR - allow request/responses for coammand and queroies with clen serperation.